iobis/manual/access.md

 In general, the field names you will see when you download data from OBIS are the same as those seen during the data formatting and publishing process.
 When you download data from the [Mapper](https://mapper.obis.org/) you will see all 225 possible Darwin Core fields.

-Downloading data from an IPT or full export will include only the fields provided by the data provider, formatted as one Occurrence file (or separate files for individual datasets).
+Downloading data from an IPT will include only the fields provided by the data provider, formatted as one Occurrence file (or separate files for individual datasets).

 Some fields are added through the OBIS quality control pipeline, including taxonomic information from WoRMS and the fields `flags`, `bathymetry`, and `dropped`.
 As mentioned in the [Quality Control section](dataquality.html), the fields `flags` and `dropped` will list quality control issues or if the record was dropped, respectively.
 Details and definitions for all fields added by the OBIS QC pipeline can be found [here](https://obis.org/data/access/).

 For a full list of the other Darwin Core terms and their definitions included in downloads, please reference the [Darwin Core reference guide](https://dwc.tdwg.org/terms/).